pingcap/tidb-operator/en/backup-to-pv-using-br.md

 ---
-title: Back up Data to GCS Using BR
+title: Back up Data to PV Using BR
-summary: Learn how to back up data to Google Cloud Storage (GCS) using BR.
+summary: Learn how to back up data to Persistent Volume (PV) using BR.
 ---

-# Back up Data to GCS Using BR
+# Back up Data to PV Using BR

-This document describes how to back up the data of a TiDB cluster in Kubernetes to [Google Cloud Storage](https://cloud.google.com/storage/docs/) (GCS).
-[BR](https://pingcap.com/docs/stable/br/backup-and-restore-tool/) is used to get the backup of the TiDB cluster, and then the backup data is sent to GCS.
+This document describes how to back up the data of a TiDB cluster in Kubernetes to [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVs).
+[BR](https://pingcap.com/docs/stable/br/backup-and-restore-tool/) is used to get the backup of the TiDB cluster, and then the backup data is sent to PVs.

+PVs in this documentation can be any [Kubernetes supported Persistent Volume types](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes).
+This document uses NFS as an example PV type.

 The backup method described in this document is implemented using Custom Resource Definition (CRD) in TiDB Operator v1.1 or later versions.